 There are a few types of resistance bands on the market.
 You have the heavy duty loop resistance bands, aka pull up assist bands.

 You have light therapy bands.
-It’s a long, very light-resistance band.
+Long, very light-resistance bands (not a closed loop).

 There are tube resistance bands, which come with handles attached.